 Tuesday, February 21, 2012

-Raising The Curtains On BC Fairies
+Shining A Spotlight On BC Fairies

-FAIRIES HAVE CAPTURED the imagination of kids and grownups throughout the ages and I am no exception, particularly since it is time to find a word that begins with the letter "F".
-I took this picture of a drawing my daughter did years ago.
-It is easy to be enchanted with the idea of tiny winged creatures flitting about unseen spreading a little magic into the harsh realities of life.
+FAIRIES HAVE CAPTURED the imagination of kids and grownups throughout the ages and I am no exception, particularly since it is time to find a word that begins with the letter "F" for ABC Wednesday

 At a glance the fairies are easily mistaken for miniature birds, dragonflies or butterflies.
 They have flown from all parts of the globe, risking the ravages of weather and distance, to settle in the rainforests of coastal British Columbia.
 The little litterbugs love to scribble notes that they usually scatter outdoors.
 Some fairies have narrowly missed being seen inside the homes of unsuspecting humans in need of an uplifting message.

-I like how some dictionaries mention a goddess/fairy connection:
+Some dictionaries mention a goddess/fairy connection:

 Main Entry: Fairy